denten-books/plain-text/sample.md

 data structures, to identify security threats, and to reverse engineer unknown file types.
 Note that at this level, we are not observing patterns of meaning (as repetition of words or word clusters), but rather structural patterns in the underlying bit structure.
-We cannot tell, from the image what these types mean, only that they are structured in a particular way.
-Different file formats, like the common `.docx` and `.mobi` will leave a common signature, even when corrupted.
+We cannot tell from the image what these types mean, only that they are structured in a particular way.
+Different file formats, like the common `.docx` and `.mobi` will leave a recognizable signature, even when corrupted.
 The sparse topography of the `.txt` file indicates a relative paucity in bit types.
-The hex types are limited to human-legible UTF-8 character set (used to to encode the `.txt` file).
-The square on the lower likely represents lower case letters, with the other two squares showing capitals and punctuation.
+Plain text formats are limited to human-legible UTF-8 or ASCII character sets (used to to encode the `.txt` file).
+The square on the lower right likely represents lower case letters, with the other two squares showing capitals and punctuation.

-The second image shows the popular Mobipocket (`.mobi`) book format, used to store books in Amazon Kindle device, for example.
-While the plain text signature is still present, other structures come now also come into view.
+The second image shows the same novel encoded into the popular Mobipocket (`.mobi`) book format, used to store books in Amazon Kindle device, for example.
+While the plain text signature is still present, other structures now also come into view.
 These are not human-legible under closer examination (using a hex-editor for example) because the data is encrypted.
 The plain text characters remaining comprise snippets of code, and some light header and footer information, identifying the file to reader applications.

 To produce the third image, I encode the plain text version of the novel into the Portable Document Format (`.pdf`), another commonly circulated binary format for document storage.
-In an additional step, I use code injection techniques outlined in @rahman_getting_2010; @stevens_malicious_2011;
+In an additional step, I use code injection techniques outlined in @rahman_getting_2010, @stevens_malicious_2011, and
 @maiorca_looking_2013 to introduce a malicious script into the header of the file.
 Depending on the version of the reader's Adobe Acrobat Reader, the code will execute when opening the document, with the potential of causing significant corruption to the system.
 The injection is clearly visible on the image to the right, manifesting as a "cavity" of un-encrypted characters.
-Steps could be taken to further mask the malicious script, blending it with the background encrypted-bet structure, which would make the injection much more difficult to find.
+Steps could be taken to further mask the malicious script, blending it with the background encrypted bit structure (shown as speckled noise), which would make the injection much more difficult to find.

 ![Binary file structure I. Laurence Sterne's *Tristram Shandy*, in `.txt` format.
 Unaltered.](images/txt.png)